steveiliop56/getashell/README.md

 ### Todo

-- [x] Ability to pass extra arguments to container
+- [x] Ability to pass extra arguments to shells
-- [ ] Ability to save shell data
+- [ ] Ability to save shell user data
 - [ ] Ability to start shells on app start
 - [ ] Make the app know if shell is started or not
-- [ ] Edit container password/port
+- [ ] Edit shell password/port
 - [ ] Handle db migrations on target computer not on build time

 ### Installation ⏬